DeangeloKreiger/lutris/README.md

-# Learn More Python
+##Learn More Python

 Colleagues asked me for some resources so they could learn more Python.
-So, here you go!
+So, here you go*

 ## New to Python or coding?
 Start here.
 (Updated 2022)